LucasIsasmendi/portfolio/books/mind/the-one-thing.md

 Peak a coach or a mentor as an accountability partner.

 > individuals with written goals were 39.5 percent more likely to succeed.
 Individuals who wrote their goals and sent progress reports to friends were 76.7 percent more likely to achieve them.

+## 17. The Four Thieves

+### 1. INABILITY TO SAY “NO”
+One “yes” must be defended over time by 1,000 “nos.”
+When you say yes to something, it’s imperative that you understand what you’re saying no to.
+In the end, the best way to succeed big is to go small.
+And when you go small, you say no—a lot.

+> No one knew how to go small better than Steve Jobs.
+He was famously as proud of the products he didn’t pursue as he was of the transformative products Apple created.
+In the two years after his return in 1997, he took the company from 350 products to ten.

+The rule is simple: A request must be connected to my ONE Thing for me to consider it.

+### 2. FEAR OF CHAOS
+There will always be people and projects that simply aren’t a part of your biggest single priority but still matter.
+You will feel them pressing for your attention.
+When you strive for greatness, chaos is guaranteed to show up.
+Move past your fear of chaos, learn to deal with it, and trust that your work on your ONE Thing will come through for you.

+### 3. POOR HEALTH HABITS
+Personal energy mismanagement is a silent thief of productivity.
+High achievement and extraordinary results require big energy.
+The trick is learning how to get it and keep it:
+- Meditation
+- breaksfat, healthy food
+- emotional energy
+- Set goals, plan, and calendar for mental energy.
+- eight hours of sleep.
+When you’ve connected proper sleep with success, you’ll have a good enough reason to get up and you’ll go to sleep at the right time.

+when you spend the early hours energizing yourself, you get pulled through the rest of the day with little additional effort.
+You’re not focused on having a perfect day all day, but on **having an energized start to each day**.
+That’s positive energy creating positive momentum.

+### 4. ENVIRONMENT DOESN’T SUPPORT YOUR GOALS
+Your environment is simply who you see and what you experience every day.
+No one lives or works in isolation.
+Every day, throughout your day, you come in contact with others and are influenced by them.
+It’s a fact that you’re likely to pick up some of the attitudes of others.
+Being with success-minded people creates what researchers call a “positive spiral of success” where they lift you up and send you on your way.

+Create a productivity-specific environment to support your ONE Thing: people + place.

+The people we see tend to set our standard for what’s appropriate.
+In time, you begin to think, act, and even look a little like those you hang out with.
+But not only do their attitudes and health habits influence you, their relative success does too.

+> No one succeeds alone and no one fails alone.
+Pay attention to the people around you.

+When your physical environment isn’t in step with your goals, it can also keep you from ever getting started on them in the first place.